aaqiao/LLRFLibsPy/README.md

 # LLRF Algorithm Python Library (**LLRFLibsPy**)
 The PDF version of the manual and an introduction can be found in the `doc` folder.
+The webpage-based documentation can be found at https://aaqiao.github.io/LLRFLibsPy/.

 ## Description of Files and Folders
 - `src`:     folder containing source files of the library.